sydobrew/Python-Openpyxl-Tutorials/README.md

-# An orgnizational document for Python Openpyxl Tutorial Videos and Files
+# An orgnizational document for Python Tutorial Videos and Files

 ##